What is a Vampire Attack?

 (Click here to learn about Decentralised Finance)

-The SushiSwap vampire attack starts with SushiSwap producing a new token called SUSHI that closely resembles an already existing token.
+The SushiSwap vampire attack started with SushiSwap producing a new token called SUSHI that closely resembled an already existing token.

-The attacker then tries to persuade users to exchange their old tokens for the new token by presenting them with more alluring benefits.
+The attacker then tried to persuade users to exchange their old tokens for the new token by presenting them with more alluring benefits.

-If the attacker can persuade enough users to move to the new token, which might then result in a decrease in the cost of the UNI token, this technique may succeed.
+If the attacker can persuade enough users to move to the new token, this would then result in a decrease in the cost of the UNI token, making the technique a success.

-In the near term, SushiSwap's vampire attack was successful since it was able to deprive Uniswap of liquidity.
+In this case, SushiSwap's vampire attack was successful since it was able to deprive Uniswap of liquidity.

-Just like the SushiSwap attack on UniSwap, the crypto community saw another attack which was on one of the most famous NFT Marketplaces.
-Yes, you guessed it correctly.
-It was OpenSea.
+Just like the SushiSwap attack on UniSwap, the crypto community saw another attack which was on one of the most famous NFT Marketplaces, OpenSea.

-In an airdrop that took place in line with the platform's launch in January 2022, LooksRare gave out 2 billion LOOKS tokens to the active OpenSea users, representing 12% of the total LOOKS supply.
+In an airdrop that took place in line with the platform's launch in January 2022, LooksRare gave out 2 billion $LOOKS tokens to active OpenSea users, representing 12% of the total LOOKS supply.

 By forcing these users to use its platform, LooksRare effectively launched a vampire attack against the OpenSea platform while simultaneously targeting active OpenSea users.